A Question of Adultery: Plot

-Sir John was also cross-examined about his feelings and objections (similar to those he felt of his former wife) toward his son's showbiz/theater/singer wife, where it was uncovered that a bribe was offered.
-Sir John claimed he was protecting his son by informing him of his sterility, his passing infatuation with his wife, and the protection of the Loring Estate.
-In deep contemplation after the senior Loring's testimony, Mark exited the courtroom for a cigarette, without a word to his father.
+Sir John is also cross-examined about his feelings (similar to those he felt towards his former wife) toward his son's wife, and in the process it's uncovered that a bribe was offered.
+Sir John claims he was protecting his son by informing him of his sterility, his passing infatuation with his wife, and the protection of the Loring Estate.
+In deep contemplation after the senior Loring's testimony, Mark exits the courtroom for a cigarette, without a word to his father.

-Dr. Cameron was next to defend his position.
-The prosecution's claim of "technical adultery" by artificial insemination was struck down as not being adultery at all.
-Producing a baby "artificially" via "test tube" and not via intercourse was not the same as adultery.
-Moreover, the definition of adultery also negated the very act of which Mary was accused.
+Dr. Cameron is next to defend his position.
+The prosecution's claim of 'technical adultery' by artificial insemination is struck down as not being adultery at all.
+Producing a baby 'artificially', via 'test tube' and not via intercourse, is ruled not the same as adultery.
+Moreover, the definition of adultery also negates the very act of which Mary was accused.

 In the end, Mark stands up to his father, finally realizing he's made a mess of his marriage and recognizing his father as the controlling figure who is playing God.
 He walks out, telling his father there will be no more dinners.
-Back at court, Dieter offers his assistance to Mary, if ever in need.
-Mark and Mary meet while waiting the decision; he tells her he will always love her.
+Back in court, Dieter offers his assistance to Mary, should she ever be in need.
+Mark and Mary meet while awaiting the decision; he tells her he will always love her.

-The verdict could not be read, as the jurors could never agree.
-Mark refuses a retrial and says he was completely wrong and should never "have brought it".
-Through his attorney, Mark begs the court's indulgence, apologizes for the trouble he has caused, withdrawals the charges, and ask the judge to dismiss the petition.

-The response: "I find this an imminently most satisfactory ending".
-The closing shot is of Mark waiting for and receiving Mary as they walk together, with "Strange Affair" playing in the background.
+The verdict can't be read, as the jurors are unable to agree.
+Mark refuses a retrial and says he was completely wrong and should never have brought the action.
+Through his attorney, Mark begs the court's indulgence, apologizes for the trouble he's caused, withdraws the charges, and asks the judge to dismiss the petition.
+His response: "I find this an eminently satisfactory ending."
+The closing shot is of Mark waiting for and receiving Mary as they walk together, with 'Strange Affair' playing in the background.